Amuruth6/tmdb-movie-data-analysis/README.md

 This project is a **data analysis of 5,000 movies sourced from TMDb (The Movie Database)**.
 Using **Python, pandas, matplotlib, and seaborn**, the project explores how **popularity, budget, and genres** influence movie revenues.

-The analysis focuses on three key questions:
-1. Do popular movies generate higher revenue?
-2. What are the most common movie genres?
-3. Is there a correlation between budget and revenue?

 ---
-## 📌 Research Questions
+## 📌 The analysis focuses on three key question:
 - Do movies with **high popularity** achieve **high revenue**?
 - What are the most **filmed genres** in the dataset?
 - Is there a **correlation between budget and revenue**?